Pond-International/competition-eval/README.md

 ## Development

+### Project Organization

+The project is organized into several key modules:

+- **metrics.py**: Contains the mathematical functions for calculating metrics.
+These are the core algorithms that perform the actual metric calculations.

+- **evaluators.py**: Contains evaluator classes that wrap around the math metrics.
+Evaluators handle data loading, validation, and transformation before applying the metric calculations.
+Even for the same mathematical metric, there could be different evaluators depending on how the data needs to be transformed.
+Evaluators are the "metrics" used in competitions.

+- **evaluate.py**: The main script that processes command-line arguments and calls the appropriate evaluator.

+- **validators.py**: Contains validation functions used by evaluators to ensure data integrity.

+Parameters for metrics are passed as extra arguments in the command line.
+The evaluator parses these arguments and passes them to the metric calculation functions.
+Arguments can be specified in either `--key=value` or `--key value` format.

 ### General Procedure
 1. Create a new branch for your changes
 2. Make changes and add new tests into the `tests/` directory. `Pytest` is used for testing.